 Participants must be registered.

 The crew of the Battleship NORTH CAROLINA and their families return for their annual reunion.
 Reunion activities open only to those registered for the events.
-The public is invited to attend the Memorial Service on Saturday, May 2nd, 10am, on the fantail, for free.
+The public is invited to attend the Memorial Service at 10 a.m.
+Saturday, April 23, on the fantail, for free.
 For information, contact Kim Sincox, Museum Services Director, or call 910-399-9113.

 The USS NORTH CAROLINA Battleship Association is an organization of the Battleship’s crew and their families.
 The Association began in June 1962 shortly after the memorial’s official dedication in April.
 The Battleship’s first Superintendent, Rear Admiral William Maxwell, one of the Ship’s original engineering officers, initiated the formation of the organization for crew members.
 The formation of the Association was greatly helped by former Ship’s officer LCDR John Karrer who worked at the Personnel Records Center in St. Louis, Missouri.
 He forwarded crew members names and addresses to Jack Clements and Chuck Paty, two Association officers living in Charlotte, North Carolina.
 By July 1968, Karrer had located 7,243 names!
 Today, shipmates are still discovering their Ship.